The Eliza Effect is an indie band from Louisville, Kentucky.

 For more information, visit theΒ wikipedia page.

 Yes, but availability will be a little later than the digital release date.
-The album will need to be additionally mixed specifically for the vinyl format, as to not cause the needle to get bumped off the groove during playback.
-It will also depend on the pressing plant we commit to working with.
+The album will need to be additionally mixed specifically for the vinyl format.

 Sure thing.
-We plan on working with local screen printers in the Louisville area, as well as partnering with an online print-on-demand service for some items.
+Looking forward to working with local screen printers in the Louisville area.

 Never.